 - Symptoms of pregnancy: What happens right away

 - Home pregnancy tests: Can you trust the results?

 Other symptoms of pregnancy

 Sometimes symptoms of pregnancy are less familiar or obvious.
 If you're pregnant, you might experience:

-- Slight bleeding or cramping.
-Sometimes a small amount of spotting or vaginal bleeding is one of the first symptoms of pregnancy.
-Known as implantation bleeding, it happens when the fertilized egg attaches to the lining of the uterus — about 10 to 14 days after fertilization.
-This type of bleeding is usually a bit earlier, spottier and lighter in color than a normal period and doesn't last as long.
-Some women also experience abdominal cramping — similar to menstrual cramping — early in pregnancy.
+- Slight bleeding.
+Sometimes a small amount of spotting or vaginal bleeding is one of the first signs of pregnancy.
+Known as implantation bleeding, it happens when the fertilized egg attaches to the lining of the uterus — about 10 to 14 days after conception.
+Implantation bleeding generally lasts for a short time and occurs around the time of a menstrual period.
+However, implantation bleeding is usually much lighter than menstrual bleeding.

 - Mood swings.
 The flood of hormones in your body in early pregnancy can make you unusually emotional and weepy.
-Mood swings also are common, especially in the first trimester.
+Mood swings also are common.

 - Dizziness.
-As your blood vessels dilate and your blood pressure drops, you might feel lightheaded or dizzy.
-Early in pregnancy, faintness also can be triggered by low blood sugar.
+Pregnancy causes your blood vessels to dilate and your blood pressure to drop.
+As a result, you might find yourself feeling lightheaded or dizzy.

 Are you really pregnant?